Why the Technology in 'Rogue One' Is So Old-Fashioned

 To explain: David Edelstein notes that the movie “rehashes the plots of about a thousand World War II and/or Western films in which a brave squadron—a Magnificent Seven, a Dirty Dozen, a Force Five—prepares to sacrifice itself in the name of a greater cause.”
 That’s because the technology looks and acts like it’s from WWII.
 We see switches, cables, heavy doors, grenades, machine guns (“blasters”), a staff, and sniper rifles, but no radiation weapons or gamma ray bursters.
 Stormtroopers drive a truck, rather than enjoying, say, a zero-gravity trawler.
 Spaceships are there, but act entirely as fighter and bomber aircraft, or as naval warships.
 We never worry about the vast distances between stars, time dilation, the enabling technology, artificial gravity, or really anything at all about space travel.

 Similarly, computers are basically typewriters and radio receivers.
-The movie’s main plot point, the Death Star plans which activate the first movie’s action, are essentially physical, not digital.
+The movie’s main plot point, the Death Star plans, are essentially physical, not digital.
 They are stored as a physical object in a gigantic file system, then mostly passed from hand to hand.
 When they briefly act electronically, it’s as a radio transmission, often with specialized radio operators complete with giant headsets.
 There are very few mobile devices, and they don’t matter.

 There is a robot companion, yes, K-2SO, but in the style of many robot depictions he is in practice a skilled human being.
 In appearance he resembles something from early Soviet technology, hulking and either non-anthropomorphic or actively hostile.
-He’s dieselpunk, not post-cyperpunk.
+He’s dieselpunk, not post-cyberpunk.

 Speaking of cyberpunk, in Rogue One there is no sign of the communications world after the internet.
 There aren’t any networks.
 Nobody hacks anything or checks anything online.
 Coding doesn’t appear to be a thing.
 There seem to be few networked sensors, as when attack after attack surprises enemies who only detect them visually (i.e., no radar, no distributed sensor arrays).
 Documents are unique, it seems, and hardly copied.
 This is true even of military documents—ironic, given that one of the key motivators for creating ARPANET was preserving those very things.
 Weirdly, communication satellites don’t seem to exist, or at least matter.